 Our saliva is at its weakest when we are asleep, leaving us vulnerable to acid attacks.

 Dentists have the tools and experience to clean your teeth better than you.
-A Reno Dental Association dentist will:
+One of our Reno dentists will:

 - Look for signs of tooth decay